-Teams can qualify for the 2022 NDA National Championship at all NDA Camps by participating in the Home Routine and/or Team Dance Evaluation (taught at camp).
+Teams can qualify for the 2023 NDA National Championship at any 2-3 Day NDA Camps by participating in the Home Routine and/or Team Dance Evaluation (taught at camp).
 Performances should highlight the team's best performance ability in all areas of dance, and will be scored against a national standardized scale.
 Routines must adhere to the NDA Rule Book.